charlesdavydov2010/notes/README.md

 # 2024-03-03
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, this translates to writing clean, readable code that's easy to understand and maintain.
 It reminds us to choose straightforward solutions over complex ones unless complexity is absolutely necessary.
 Always strive for clarity and avoid premature optimization.
 Remember that code is read far more often than it is written."

+# 2024-03-04
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.